LucasDSL/eureka-test-fullstack/README.md

 cd frontend
 npm install
 ```
-- In the backend.js folder you have the option of changing the link of the backend, so you may use the local backend.
+- In the backend.js file you have the option of changing the link of the backend, so you may use the local backend.
 - Now run it:
 ```terminal
 npm start
 ```

 ### Tests
+There may be a small change on design, but funcionalities stays the same!

 On the website, when asking for invalid ceps:
 <div>
 <img src="./docs/invalidCep.png">